nawab312/AWS/Networking and Security/VPC/Notes.md

   - NAT Gateway (managed AWS service) and NAT Instance (self-managed EC2 instance) allow outbound internet access from private subnets.
   - NAT Gateway https://github.com/nawab312/AWS/blob/main/Networking%20and%20Security/VPC/NATGateway.md

-- **Rule Number * (Wildcard Rule):** In this case, the wildcard * (often interpreted as "any") doesn't directly translate to a specific rule number in AWS NACLs.
-This could refer to the default rule, which is applied if no other rules match the traffic.
-The wildcard rule (Deny all traffic) is essentially redundant because Rule #100 already allows all traffic.

 - **VPC Peering**
   - Direct connection between two VPCs for private communication.
   - https://github.com/nawab312/AWS/blob/main/Networking%20and%20Security/VPC/VPCPeering.md